ARASHI KITSUSABURÔ VI

 October 1944: born in the city of Kuwana (Mie prefecture).

-May 1963: he becomes disciple of Bandô Tsurunosuke IV and appears on stage for the first time, at the Ôsaka Shinkabukiza, where he receives the name of Bandô Tsurukichi.
+May 1963: he became disciple of Bandô Tsurunosuke IV and appeared on stage for the first time, at the Ôsaka Shinkabukiza, where he received the name of Bandô Tsurukichi.

-May 1964: Bandô Tsurunosuke IV and Bandô Tsurukichi take at the Kabukiza the respective names of Ichimura Takenojô VI and Bandô Takeshirô.
+May 1964: Bandô Tsurunosuke IV and Bandô Tsurukichi took at the Kabukiza the respective names of Ichimura Takenojô VI and Bandô Takeshirô.

-September 1972: Ichimura Takenojô VI and Bandô Takeshirô take at the Kabukiza the respective names of Nakamura Tomijûrô V and Nakamura Tomitarô.
+September 1972: Ichimura Takenojô VI and Bandô Takeshirô took at the Kabukiza the respective names of Nakamura Tomijûrô V and Nakamura Tomitarô.

-October 1977: Tomitarô becomes nadai and takes at the Shimbashi Embujô the prestigious name of Arashi Kitsusaburô VI, playing the roles of the yakko Kikuhei and Yamashita Mondo in the dramas "Ishikiri Kajiwara" and "Kinkakuji".
+October 1977: Tomitarô became nadai and took at the Shinbashi Enbujô the prestigious name of Arashi Kitsusaburô VI, playing the roles of the yakko Kikuhei and Yamashita Mondo in the dramas "Ishikiri Kajiwara" and "Kinkakuji".

 Comments: